UCHIC/CIWS-VisChallenge/README.md

 **NOTE: We will periodically update this repository with additional documentation, examples, and information.
 Please make sure you check back often.**

 ## NEW!!
 Viz Challenge Information Meeting
-Come to an information meeting about the challenge.
-Meet the challenge sponsors, get ideas, ask questions, and eat free food!
-Details are [here](/doc/Data_Viz_Challenge_Info_Meet.pdf).
+We held an information meeting about the challenge on Wednesday January 30, 2019.
+We appreciate everyone that came to meet the challenge sponsors, get ideas, ask questions, and eat free food!
+As a result of this meeting we have posted the following:

-PowerPoint slides from the information meeting are [here](/doc/Viz_Challenge_Intro_Presentation.pptx).
+* PowerPoint slides from the information meeting are [here](/doc/Viz_Challenge_Intro_Presentation.pptx).
+* The evaluation rebric for how challenge submissions will be scored is available [here](/doc/Data_Viz_Challenge_Evaluation_Rubric.pdf)
+* Example code from the demonstrations at the meeting has been posted [here](https://github.com/UCHIC/CIWS-VisChallenge/tree/master/examples).

 ## The Challenge